 We evaluated SeTGAP on 13 synthetic SR problems inspired by previous work.
 Table~\ref{tab:datasets} lists these equations along with their domain ranges.
 The 13 synthetic SR problems were chosen to cover a range of functional forms and difficulties.
 Equations E1, E3, E4, E7, E8, and E9 correspond to expressions frequently used in prior SR studies~\citep{TRUJILLO201621,A1,iEQL}, while E10-–E13 were adapted to the multivariate setting from the suite proposed by \cite{metric}.
 We also included E2, E5, and E6~\citep{MultiSetSR} to increase the proportion of non-separable problems, a class where neural SR approaches have been observed to struggle.
 All equations were evaluated over extended input ranges (e.g., $[-5,5]$ and $[-10,10]$) rather than the narrow domains commonly used in earlier works, thereby increasing problem difficulty.
 The datasets generated from these equations consisted of 10,000 points and each variable was sampled according to a uniform distribution.
-Appendix~\ref{app:H} presents the results of SeTGAP evaluated on functions from the SRBench++ benchmark~\citep{SRBenchplus}.

 The regression models $\hat{f}$ tested are assumed to be opaque functions trained to approximate the target response.
 In our experiments, we implemented $\hat{f}$ as feedforward neural networks whose architectures were tuned independently for each problem to minimize MSE, as is standard in regression tasks.
 Different problems vary in complexity, and accordingly, the number of hidden layers.
 They featured three hidden layers for problem E2, five for E1, E4, E5, and E7, and four for all other cases, with each layer containing 500 ReLU-activated nodes.
 Tuning these models is not part of SeTGAP's process, but ensures that $\hat{f}$ provides a reasonable approximation of the underlying function.
 In addition, the Multi-Set Transformer $g$, used to infer univariate skeletons, follows the design and hyperparameters established in~\cite{MultiSetSR}.
 The generated collections $\tilde{\mathbf{D}}_v$ consist of $N_S$ sets of $n=3000$ elements, with these parameters tuned in prior work.